bgarcial/send-words/README.rst

-Package that send a word or words set to service and get the syllabes of each phrase sent
+Package that send a word or words set to service and get the syllabes of each phrase sent and show some random quotes

 pip install send_words